 Police contacts are incidents where a person has been investigated for a crime but charges were never laid or where charges were laid but did not result in a conviction.
 Although not a criminal record, there can be situations where a person has had contact with the police that might cause an employer to ask additional questions or seek further references.
 This type of information will only be released on a Police Vulnerable Sector Check if it meets the Exceptional Disclosure Assessment.

 The disclosure of these types of contacts does not imply the subject is guilty of any crime or even has a criminal record.
 This information may or may not be relevant to an employer for the position being offered.
-The determination on relevance is up to the employer, not the police service.
+The determination on relevance is up to the employer.
 Our role is limited to completing the record check request.
 We offer no opinion or comment on a person's suitability, and we do not undertake any discussions with an employer regarding specific individuals.
-All information in this process is released directly to the applicant; we do not disclose any information to employers or other persons.
+All information in this process is released directly to the applicant.
+We do not disclose any information to employers or other persons.

 What is the Exceptional Disclosure Assessment?

-I have police contact information that I feel might hinder my chances of getting a job.
-Is there a process I can use to get things removed from my police check?
+I have police contact information I feel may hinder my chances of getting a job.
+What is the process to get something removed from my police check?

-You do have an option of appealing the release of certain information through our Reconsideration process.
+You have the option of appealing the release of certain information through our reconsideration process.
 This relates only to non-conviction police contact information released under the Exceptional Disclosure Assessment.
 Criminal convictions are always released and cannot be appealed.

-You must submit your request in writing, and provide the reasons why you feel the information should not be included.
-More detailed information on the Reconsideration process can be found on our website:
+You must submit your request in writing within 60 days of the police check’s completion and provide the reasons why you feel the information should not be included.

-What if I have had past contacts with the police involving mental health incidents?
+What if I have had past contacts with police involving mental health incidents?

-This information is no longer authorized for release within any level of police screening check.
+This information is not authorized for release within any level of police screening check.

-Is there a difference between a screening check done by my local police service, and a check offered by a third-party company?
+Is there a difference between a screening check from my local police service and a check offered by a third-party company?